OfficialAlok/OfficialAlok/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data structures and algorithms
 - 👯 I’m looking to collaborate on data analysis projects
 - 💬 Ask me about Python | SQL
 - 📫 Reach Me on LinkedIn